The Loans Canada team sits down with Gary Schwartz of the Canadian Lenders Association to talk about open banking.

 |$500 – $10,000||12.99% – 39.99%||9 - 36||Learn more|

 |$5,000 - $45,000||4.90 % - 29.95%||36 - 72||Learn more|

 What is a Bad Credit Car Loan?

 Even if a potential consumer happens to have bad credit, it is still possible for them to secure a loan for a new or used car through various lenders, creditors, banks, and other traditional financial institutions.

 With a bad credit car loan, a consumer with a low credit score is able to finance a car of their choice over a certain payment period, with a fixed monthly interest rate that they can negotiate with their lender.
+Furthermore, a car loan can be a great way for consumers to work toward a healthier financial future by helping to improve their credit score.
 While not all lenders will grant a car loan to someone with bad credit, there are many that will.
 So, if you have bad credit, don’t give up at the first sign of rejection, and shop around for a lender that offers a monthly interest rate that suits your financial needs.
 Just remember to find a lender offering a “fixed” monthly rate, meaning your interest rate will not increase over time.